 Firms providing health coverage to residents in D.C. are required to submit Forms 1094 and 1095-B and Forms 1094 and 1095-C to the D.C.
 Office of Tax and Revenue (OTR) in a .txt format.
-They must also provide statements about the provided coverage.
-Employee delivery of Form 1095 is due by 3/2/2021.
 Employers are required to report annually, within 30 days after the IRS deadline for submitting 1095-B or 1095-C forms, including any extensions granted by the IRS (4/30/21).

-Lastly, employers must provide applicable D.C. residents with furnished written statements of the submission.
-This requirement can be considered satisfied if the employer is already providing individuals with a Form 1095-B or Form 1095-C.
+Employers must also provide applicable D.C. residents with furnished written statements of their coverage.
+This requirement can be considered satisfied if the employer is already providing individuals with a Form 1095-B or Form 1095-C by the 3/2/2021 deadline.